GuoshuaiCai/SCSC/README.md

 wcorr, https://cran.r-project.org/web/packages/wCorr/index.html

-Other tools for weight calculation (scLink) or data imputation (SAVER, MAGIC, knn-smoothing) are also implemented.
+Other tools for weight calculation (scLink) or data imputation (SAVER, MAGIC, knn-smoothing, zinbwave) are also implemented.

 Others: Tool dependencies of all above tools.